 |Total Quantifiable Community Benefit||$400.4 million|

 Alan Ethridge, executive director of the Metropolitan Arts Council, candidly shared his story involving weight loss and smoking cessation after experiencing a heart attack.
 Within 12 months, he lost 70 pounds, quit smoking and started exercising seven days a week.
-GHS partnered with Centre Stage to host this event, which included a panel discussion with Ethridge and four GHS physicians.
+Prisma Health partnered with Centre Stage to host this event, which included a panel discussion with Ethridge and four Prisma Health physicians.